Ennosigaeon/xautoml/README.md

 [![XAutoML: A Visual Analytics Tool for Establishing Trust in Automated Machine Learning](https://yt-embed.herokuapp.com/embed?v=AyqMrdlds7o)](https://www.youtube.com/watch?v=AyqMrdlds7o "XAutoML: A Visual Analytics Tool for Establishing Trust in Automated Machine Learning")

+**Important:** XAutoML requires JavaScript support.
+This implies that embedded Jupyter Notebooks in VS Code, PyCharm, ... may not work properly.
+Please use XAutoML in a browser for now.

 ## Install

 Create a new environment with python >= 3.7 and make sure swig is installed either on your system or inside the